network-for-good/nfg_ui/DEPLOY_PROCESS.md

 # Deploying NFG_UI Across NFG Apps & Engines
 This is a pretty straight forward, though laborious process.
 It works like this:
-1. Make your updates to nfg_ui master branch.
+1. Make your updates to nfg_ui master branch (include a version bump and make sure `/publisher` is re-bundled after the version bump)
 2. Merge them into master and release the change to rubygems.org
 3. Merge updates from master into nfg_ui's rails_6 branch (very carefully review the PR for unwanted changes!!!)
 4. Merge nfg_ui into the engines (onboarder, THEN importer due to dependencies) which require rails 5 version (master branches) and rails_6 versions (rails_6 branches)